js-ojus/sarit/README.md

 ### Principles

-The following are the guiding principles of `sarit`.
+The following are the high-level guiding principles of `sarit`.

-* `sarit` is intended for small-to-medium size applications.
 * `sarit` should be small and easily manageable.
-* `sarit` should provide a set of features that enable a reasonably broad spectrum of process-driven applications.
+* `sarit` should provide a set of primitives that enable a variety of process-driven applications.
 * `sarit` should minimize external dependencies.

 The following are the current dependencies.